databendlabs/openraft/README.md

 Bug fixes are:

+- fix: when append-entries, deleting entries after prev-log-id causes committed entry to be lost
 - fix: too many(50) inconsistent log should not live lock append-entries
 - fix: RaftCore.entries_cache is inconsistent with storage. removed it.
 - fix: snapshot replication does not need to send a last 0 size chunk